hapax/hapax.github.io/assets/simple-physics.md

 	line at walking speed until they hit another zombie, at which point they mumble "brains..." 	and randomly change direction.
-	Roughly how long will it take them to escape, and how many times will they say "brains"?
+	Roughly how long will it take them to escape, and how many "brains" will they mutter?

 *Hint.* Use a *collision rectangle* of width $d$, where
  $d$ is the diameter of a zombie.